kyuhyunc/game_dragonflight/GameDesignDoc.md

 >	-You should include pictures of what your interface would look like
 >	-A photo of hand-drawn rendering would suffice.
 It does not need to be computer generated.

-At the very first screen, there will be a name of the game, which is `Dragon Flight`, followed by the options.<br/>
+At the very first screen, there will be a name of the game, which is `Dragon Flight`, followed by several options.<br/>
 First option will be `Start Game`, which will be executed by push `Enter` key.<br/>
 Second option will be `Instruction`.
 It will explain the game breifly; what kind of obstacles and potions there are, How score will be calculated, When the dragon will die.<br/>
 Thirde option will be `Show scores`.
 It wiil have all scores for previous games.<br/>